NaichenShi/NaichenShi.github.io/_pages/about.md

 <ins>**Coupled Flow Matching**</ins>
 Wenxi Cai, Yuheng Wang, Naichen Shi, 2025.
 [Link pending].

-Many nonlinear dimension-reduction methods, such as EigenMaps, t-SNE, UMAP, and VAEs, map high-dimensional data into informative low-dimensional embeddings.
-But what if we want to explicitly control the distribution of these embeddings?
+<div class="myresearchdetails">Many nonlinear dimension-reduction methods, such as EigenMaps, t-SNE, UMAP, and VAEs, map high-dimensional data into informative low-dimensional embeddings.
+But what if we want to explicitly control the distribution of these embeddings? </div>

 <p align="center">
   <img src="images/cpfm.png" alt="CPFM" width="400" style="display: inline-block; margin: 0 10px;"/>
 </p>

-We develop a Coupled Flow Matching framework that unifies optimal transport and generative modeling.
+<div class="myresearchdetails">We develop a Coupled Flow Matching framework that unifies optimal transport and generative modeling.
 It consists of two components: an efficient solver for a generalized form of Goromov-Wasserstein optimal transport, and a dual conditional flow-matching network that learns bidirectional mappings between data and embeddings.
-Together, they enable mapping complex, high-dimensional data into controllable low-dimensional representations, and generating realistic data samples from them.
+Together, they enable mapping complex, high-dimensional data into controllable low-dimensional representations, and generating realistic data samples from them.</div>

 <p align="center">
   <img src="images/recon_real.png" alt="QM9" width="400" style="display: inline-block; margin: 0 10px;"/>